Anton1921980/next-music/README.md

 # Next Music

-A modern music streaming platform built with Next.js and NestJS.
+A modern music streaming platform built with Next.js and NestJS inspired by Youtube Music. see demo deployed on Vercel: https://next-music-nine.vercel.app/
 ## 🚀 Features

 - Modern and responsive UI built with Material-UI